-Child care personnel working in a family child care home or large family child care home have one opportunity, if they choose, to exempt from one or more of the department's training courses prior to attending training by successful completion of corresponding competency examinations.
-The department or its designated representative shall exempt individuals from one or more of the department's training courses as follows:
+Child care personnel working in a family child care home or large family child care home have one opportunity, if they choose, to exempt from one or more of the Department's training courses prior to attending training by successful completion of corresponding competency examinations.
+The Department or its designated representative shall exempt individuals from one or more of the Department's training courses as follows:

-- A. The department of its designated representative will exempt from the Health, Safety and Nutrition; Child Growth and Development; and Behavioral Observation and Screening courses those child care personnel who meet one of the following educational qualifications: - 1.
-Associate's degree or higher with six college credit hours in Early Childhood Education or degree in Elementary Education. - 2.
-An active National Early Childhood Credential (NECC) or an active Birth Through Five Florida Child Care Professional Credential (FCCPC). - B. The department or its designated representative shall exempt child care personnel with a Bachelor's degree or higher in Early Childhood Education from the Understanding Developmentally Appropriate Practices course, the Infant and Toddler Appropriate Practices course, and the Preschool Appropriate Practices course. - C. The department or its designated representative shall exempt child care personnel with a Bachelor's degree or higher in Elementary Education from the Understanding Developmentally Appropriate Practices course and the School-Age Appropriate Practices course. - D. The department or its designated representative shall exempt child care personnel with a Bachelor's degree or higher in Exceptional Student Education from the Special
+- A. The Department or its designated representative will exempt from the Health, Safety and Nutrition; Child Growth and Development; and Behavioral Observation and Screening courses those child care personnel who meet one of the following educational qualifications: - 1.
+Associate's degree or higher with six college credit hours in the areas of early childhood education/Child Growth and Development or degree in the area of elementary education with certification to teach any age birth through 6th grade. - 2.
+An active National Early Childhood Credential (NECC) or an active Birth Through Five Florida Child Care Professional Credential (FCCPC).

+- B. The Department or its designated representative shall exempt child care personnel with a Bachelor's degree or higher in the areas of early childhood education/Child Growth and Development from the Understanding Developmentally Appropriate Practices course, the Infant and Toddler Appropriate Practices course, and the Preschool Appropriate Practices course. - C. The Department or its designated representative shall exempt child care personnel with a Bachelor's degree or higher in the area of elementary education from the Understanding Developmentally Appropriate Practices course and the School-Age Appropriate Practices course. - D. The Department or its designated representative shall exempt child care personnel with a Bachelor's degree or higher in the area of exceptional student education from the Special Needs Appropriate Practices course.